-No dividend was paid or proposed by the Company during the year ended 31 December 2020 nor has any dividend been proposed since the end of the reporting period (2019: nil).
+No dividend was paid or proposed for ordinary share of the Company during the year ended 31 December 2021 nor has any dividend been proposed since the end of the reporting period (2020: nil).

 13. LOSS PER SHARE

 The calculation of the basic and diluted loss per share attributable to the owners of the Company is based on the following data: